-'Well, sir, it went so quick, and the creature was so doubled up, that I could hardly swear to that,' was the answer.
-'But if you mean, was it Mr. Hyde? - why, yes, I think it was!
+"Well, sir, it went so quick, and the creature was so doubled up, that I could hardly swear to that," was the answer.
+"But if you mean, was it Mr. Hyde?--why, yes, I think it was!"
 You see, it was much of the same bigness; and it had the same quick, light way with it; and then who else could have got in by the laboratory door?
-You have not forgot, sir that at the time of the murder he had still the key with him?
+You have not forgot, sir, that at the time of the murder he had still the key with him?
 But that's not all.
-I don't know, Mr. Utterson, if ever you met this Mr. Hyde?'
+I don't know, Mr. Utterson, if you ever met this Mr. Hyde?"

-'Yes,' said the lawyer, 'I once spoke with him.'
+"Yes," said the lawyer, "I once spoke with him."

-'Then you must know as well as the rest of us that there was something queer about that gentleman - something that gave a man a turn - I don't know rightly how to say it, sir, beyond this: that you felt it in your marrow kind of cold and thin.'
+"Then you must know as well as the rest of us that there was something queer about that gentleman--something that gave a man a turn--I don't know rightly how to say it, sir, beyond this: that you felt in your marrow kind of cold and thin."

-'I own I felt something of what you describe,' said Mr. Utterson that masked thing like a monkey jumped from among the chemicals and whipped into the cabinet, it went down my spine like ice.
-Oh, I know it's not evidence, Mr. Utterson.
-I'm book-learned enough for that; but a man has his, feelings, and I give you my Bible-word it was Mr. Hyde!'
+"I own I felt something of what you describe," said Mr. Utterson.

+"Quite so, sir," returned Poole.
+"Well, when that masked thing like a monkey jumped from among the chemicals and whipped into the cabinet, it went down my spine like ice.
+O, I know it's not evidence, Mr. Utterson; I'm book-learned enough for that; but a man has his feelings, and I give you my bible-word it was Mr. Hyde!"